web analytics

 1967 History, Facts, and TriviaIn 1967, the Summer of Love drew somewhere between 50,000 and 100,000 young people to San Francisco’s Haight-Ashbury neighborhood, the largest countercultural gathering the United States had seen.
 Aretha Franklin recorded Respect and defined what the word meant.
 Dr. Christiaan Barnard performed the first human heart transplant in Cape Town.
 Thurgood

-1967 History, Facts and Trivia Read More »
+1967 Trivia, Fun Facts and Pop Culture History Read More »

 ,